KeychainMDIP/kc/doc/DID-scheme/README.md

 ### Assets

-To create an asset DID, the MDIP client must sign and submit a "create" operation to the MDIP node.
+To create an asset DID, the MDIP client must sign and submit a `create` operation to the MDIP node.
 This operation will be used to anchor the DID in the CAS.

 1. Create a operation object with these fields in any order:
     1. `type`  must be "create"